tinyclub/linux-lab/README.md

 ### linux/compiler-gcc7.h: No such file or directory

-This means using a newer gcc than the one linux kernel version supported, there are two solutions, one is [switching to an older gcc version](#toolchain) with 'make gcc-switch':
+This means using a newer gcc than the one linux kernel version supported, there are two solutions, one is [switching to an older gcc version](#toolchain) with 'make gcc-switch', use `i386/pc` board as an example:

+    $ make gcc-list
-    $ make gcc-switch CORI=internal GCC=4.7
+    $ make gcc-switch CORI=internal GCC=4.4

-Another solution is overriding the `include/linux/compiler-gcc.h` with the one in latest linux kernel.

-    $ git show v5.4:include/linux/compiler-gcc.h > include/linux/compiler-gcc.h

 ### Network not work